Ælfgifu of Northampton: Family background

 Ælfgifu was born into an important noble family based in the Midlands (Mercia).
 She was a daughter of Ælfhelm, ealdorman of southern Northumbria, and his wife Wulfrun. Ælfhelm was killed in 1006, probably at the command of King Æthelred the Unready, and Ælfgifu's brothers, Ufegeat and Wulfheah, were blinded.
-Wulfric Spot, a wealthy nobleman and patron of Burton Abbey, was the brother of Ælfhelm or Wulfrune.
+Wulfric Spot, a wealthy nobleman and patron of Burton Abbey, was the brother of Ælfhelm or Wulfrun.
 The family again came under suspicion during the invasion of England by Swein Forkbeard, King of Denmark, in 1013–14, and further members were charged with treachery and killed.
 It is possible that Ælfgifu was a kinswoman of the wife of Ælfgar, Earl of Mercia, also called Ælfgifu.

 Marriage to Cnut

-When Swein invaded, northern peoples, many of them of Scandinavian descent, immediately submitted to him.
+When Swein invaded, northern peoples, some of them of Scandinavian descent, immediately submitted to him.
 He then married his young son Cnut to Ælfgifu to seal their loyalty.
 Swein went on to conquer the whole of England and was accepted as King, but he died in February 1014 after a reign of only five weeks. Æthelred then sent an army which forced Cnut to flee back to Denmark, and in the opinion of historian Ian Howard, he left his wife and their baby son, Svein, the future King of Norway, behind with her family.
 They were anxious to make their peace with Æthelred, but unwilling to hand Ælfgifu and her son over to Æthelred to be killed, so they sent the mother and child with King Swein's body to Denmark.
 There she became pregnant again, and in 1015 or 1016 she gave birth to Harold Harefoot.
 In the period immediately following, she may have been given authority over some region of Denmark, perhaps that of a Danish-controlled area of the Baltic coastline.

 Her two sons were to figure prominently in the empire which their father built in northern Europe, though not without opposition.
 After his conquest of England in 1016, Cnut married Emma of Normandy, the widow of King Æthelred.
 It was then regarded as acceptable to put aside one wife and take another if the first wife was acquired through the non-Christian pagan ceremony of "handfasting" and nearly always for reasons of political advantage, a practice which might be described as "serial monogamy"; this was the case with the marriage of Ælfgifu to Cnut.
-The status of Cnut's two 'marriages' and their social context in England and Scandinavia has been discussed recently by Timothy Bolton.
+The status of Cnut's two marriages and their social context in England and Scandinavia has been discussed recently by Timothy Bolton.
 Emma's sons, Edward and Ælfred by Æthelred and Harthacnut by Cnut, were also claimants to the throne of her husband.
 Exactly how the second marriage affected Ælfgifu's status as Cnut's first consort is unknown, but there is no evidence to suggest that she was repudiated.